Visit the Petit Appartement of the King

-Such an exclusive experience isn’t available on the Versailles website.
-You need a licensed guide to make this special reservation.
+Such an exclusive experience isn’t always available and you need a Versailles accredited & licensed guide to make this special reservation.

-Because of her elite accreditation, Versailles allows Flora to take tours to these rooms that are kept away from the public — as long as we get the VIP reservation from Versailles to open these doors.
+Because of her elite accreditation, Versailles allows Flora and few trained members of her small team to take tours to these rooms that are kept away from the public — as long as we get the reservation and the permission from Versailles to open these doors.
 Together, we will access these private rooms using the same keys as in the days of French royalty.
 This is an authentic experience of history!

 Remember, everything from the furniture to the paintings on the walls were created by artists, artisans, and craftspeople working at the top of their field.
 In our modern world, many of these skills for hand making things have been lost forever.
 And yet here at Versailles, they are everywhere.
 That makes these rooms so special, but it is also why large crowds cannot be allowed to pass through.

 This wonderland of precious materials and beautiful artwork opens up to you on our Versailles VIP tour.
 And because you have a tour guide, you will learn the remarkable stories that played out in each of these rooms, now quiet with mystery and the passage of time.